Isco: Style of play

 Isco is known for his dribbling ability.

 Isco began his career as an attacking midfielder or as a second striker: at Málaga, under Manuel Pellegrini, he often played in an attacking role in the team's 4–2–3–1 formation.
 Following his move to Real Madrid, manager Carlo Ancelotti also played him in a deep-lying playmaker role requiring more sacrifice and defensive duties than his natural position.
 He has also been deployed as a winger on occasion.

-A quick, skillful and creative player, with excellent technique and ball control, Isco is known for his natural ability to pick out an inch-perfect pass, dribble effortlessly through two or three challenges or drift a shot into the top corner of the goal.
-His one-step-ahead reading of the game, his anticipation of space and the general directing of his side's performances are his most common traits.
+Isco is known for his ability to pick out good pass, dribble or shoot into the top corner of the goal.
+His reading of the game, his anticipation of space and the general directing of his side's performances are his most common traits.

 In 2013, Isco was credited by Marca journalist Pablo Polo as being "the most promising young player in Spanish football", comparing his strength, skill, and low centre of gravity to Sergio Agüero, and his vision and passing abilities to Zinedine Zidane.
 Former Real Madrid captain Iker Casillas predicted in 2015 that Isco would become Spain's most important player.